BeehiveNGO/Beehive/README.md

 ##Get Involved

 Join us in tackling the most difficult challenges standing in the way of improving humanitarian crowdfunding.
-Refer to the following information to [contribute]() code or [support](https://opencollective.com/beehive) Beehive via Open Collective or to [contact]() Beehive staff.
+Learn about how to [contribute]() code or [support](https://opencollective.com/beehive) Beehive via Open Collective or to [contact]() Beehive staff.